danielstocks/lizard/README.md

 Install dependencies with `npm install` and you are ready to go.

-### Play
+### Project Structure

-To play a minimal implenentation of the game locally via the CLI you can run:

-`npm run tiny-play`
+- apps
+  - cli
+  - server
+  - client
+- packages
+  - game
+  - util

 ### Run Tests

 Run tests in watch mode during development:

-`npm test`
+`npm test:dev`

-Single test run with code coverage:
+Do a single test run with code coverage:

 `npm run test:coverage`